MercuryWorkshop/anuraOS/documentation/marketplace.md

 ## Initialization

 To initialize the libstore library, call the `Store` constructor with a networking client.
 The client must have a `fetch` function that returns `Response` objects.
+You can also utilize libstore hooks that get initalized here.

 **Usage:**